Benefit changes in the UK

 Disability Living Allowance (DLA) has been replaced by a benefit called Personal Independence Payment (PIP) for people aged 16 to 64.

-If you’re already getting Disability Living Allowance and your benefit is due to come to an end or you report a change in your needs, you’ll be contacted about reassessment for PIP at some point after 20 June 2016.
+If you’re already getting Disability Living Allowance (DLA) and your benefit is due to come to an end or you report a change in your needs, you will be contacted about reassessment for PIP.

 The benefit cap